Pre-and Post-Conference Workshops for Customers, Vendors and Advisors

 Sunday, February 18,1:30pm - 5:00pm

-Faculty: Dr. Gad J. Selig, PMP, COP Managing Partner of GPS Group, Inc.; Associate Professor of Marketing and Technology at the
+Faculty: Dr. Gad J. Selig, PMP, COP Managing Partner of GPS Group, Inc.; Associate Professor of Marketing and Technology at the University of Bridgeport.

 This session will include a panel discussion of experienced customers and vendors who will share their best practices on the topic.
 Panel members incude: